 The Reese bass represents a sharp departure from earlier bass sounds in an era that pushed the boundaries of synthesized sound.
 In the early days of synthesizers, bass patches were simply a replacement for recording a bass guitar.
 Intended to sit neatly in the center of the mix, bass guitar recordings were traditionally captured in mono.
 By recording in mono, engineers could ensure that the bass provided a solid anchor without spatial distraction or phasing.

-By contrast, the Reese bass opens up a whole new realm for the quality and character of low-end.
-In the early 90s, drum and bass producers sampled the Reese Bass in Saunderson’s track.
-As the sound caught on, producers started cooking up their own Reese Basses from scratch, allowing them to push the sound further.
+The Reese bass opens up a whole new realm for the quality and character of low-end.
+In the early 90s, drum and bass producers started out sampling the original Reese Bass in Saunderson’s track.
+As the sound caught on, producers began cooking up their own Reese Bass patches from scratch, allowing them to push the sound further.

 T.Power “The Mutant Jazz Remix – Rollers Instinct (DJ Trace Remix)” (1995)